-Sansevieria 'Cleopatra' is a beautiful, slow-growing, new Sansevieria hybrid with intricate pattern on its leaves, which grow in a perfect rosette.
-It is still hard to find in the market.
+Sansevieria 'Cleopatra' is a beautiful slow-growing succulent with an intricate pattern on its leaves which grow in a perfect rosette.

 USDA hardiness zones 10b to 11b: from 35 °F (+1.7 °C) to 50 °F (+10 °C).